frequency-chain/docs/pages/glossary.md

 ## Handle Base

 The user-selected portion of the Handle Display.
+See [Handle Creation](./Identity/Handles.md).

 ## Handle Display

 A user’s entire User Handle as displayed by the system including the user-selected Handle Base and the system-selected Handle Suffix, separated by a “.” character.
+See [Handle Creation](./Identity/Handles.md).

 ## Handle Suffix

 The system-selected numeric portion of the Handle Display.
+See [Handle Creation](./Identity/Handles.md).

 ## InterPlanetary File System (IPFS)